Is a Restraining Order a Violation of Probation?

 What Happens If a Restraining Order Is Violated?

-In California, the Penal Code 273.6 states that any person who intentionally and knowingly violates a restraining order will be convicted with a misdemeanor offense that is punishable by up to a one-year jail sentence, and a fine up to $1,000, or both.
+In California, the Penal Code 273.6 states that any person who intentionally and knowingly violates a restraining order will be convicted of a misdemeanor offense that is punishable by up to a one-year jail sentence and a fine up to $1,000 or both.